-2017 2016

-\$ \$

-Assets as FVTPL (i) 95,985 46,304

-Other financial liabilities (ii) 7,947 5,118
+2018 ¢ 2017 ¢ Assets as FVTPL (i) Other financial liabilities (ii) 496,685 8.804 95,985 7,947

-- (i) Cash and cash equivalents - (ii) Accounts payable and amount due to related parties
+- (i) Cash - (ii) Accounts payable, and amounts due to related parties

 Fair Value

 The estimated fair values of cash, accounts payable and amounts due to related parties approximate their respective carrying values due to their short periods to maturity.
 For fair value estimates, the Company classifies its fair value measurements within a fair value hierarchy, which reflects the significance of the inputs used in making the measurements.